North West Growth Area

 How do I know if land is certified or non–certified?

 NSW and Commonwealth Governments entered into an agreement in 2009 to proceed with the Strategic Assessment.
-The final agreement (PDF, 2 MB) includes Terms of Reference for Strategic Assessment report.
+The agreement (PDF, 2 MB) includes Terms of Reference for Strategic Assessment report.

 The exhibition of the draft Sydney Growth Centres Strategic Assessment Report and draft Sydney Growth Centres Program Report was undertaken in 2010.